 The amount that miners are paid for each stamp falls as the volume of transactions rises.
 It is predicted that by 2140, all Bitcoin will have been released into circulation, leaving miners with no option but to depend on transaction fees to benefit from validating the network.

 There are some concerns regarding the POW consensus.
-Bitcoin mining has been accused of utilizing a significant amount of energy, with comparisons often made to the energy usage of nations or big corporations.
+Bitcoin mining has been criticized for its alleged excessive energy consumption, often likened to the energy usage of entire nations or major corporations.
 Bitcoin mining uses a lot of energy, which raises electricity costs for customers, leaves a big carbon footprint, and has an impact on the ecosystem in local areas.

 When people refer to a "bitcoin fork," they could be referring to one of two things.

 First, they might be referring to a "software fork," which is a modification to the Bitcoin software itself.

 Second, they might be referring to a "blockchain fork" in which the Bitcoin blockchain splits.
 To properly discuss bitcoin forks, let's begin with software forks, which may be classified as either a 'soft fork' or a 'hard fork.'
 In a "soft" software fork, the new system is still "backward compatible" with the previous one.

 What does the term "backward compatible" mean?
 In this case, it means that the new, modified blockchain will be in charge of validating transaction blocks, but the old blockchain will still recognize and store these transactions.
 However, the new blockchain will not identify any blocks mined using the old programs on the present blockchain.

 A 'hard' software fork takes a step further by releasing new software that is incompatible with the legacy network.
 This means that all transactions must be executed on the new blockchain, and any miners who are still using outdated software must upgrade.